brittneyleighb/java-for-haters/README.md

-# ☕ Java: For the Haters
+# ☕ Java For Haters
-*The Complete Survival Guide to the Language That Broke A Million Dreams*
+*The Complete Survival Guide"

 ## 📖 Read the Book
 👉 **[Start Reading: Java for the Haters](java-for-the-haters.md)**